-To find out more about neuroendocrine trials go to our clinical trials database and select ‘neuroendocrine tumours’ from the dropdown list.
+To find out more about neuroendocrine trials go to our clinical trials database.

 Coping with a rare condition can be difficult both practically and emotionally.
 Being well informed about your condition and the possible treatments can make it easier to make decisions and cope with what happens.

 It can also help to talk to people with the same condition.
 But it can be hard to find someone with a rare tumour.
 Check out Cancer Chat – Cancer Research UK’s discussion forum.
 It is a place to share experiences, stories and information with other people who know what you are going through.

 You might also find it helpful to look at our general coping with cancer section.

 Rated 5 out of 5 based on 5 votes